Do You need Car Insurance?

 Do you have to have car insurance?

-Car insurance (or motor insurance) is a legal requirement if you own and use vehicle in the UK.
+Car insurance (or motor insurance) is a legal requirement if you own and use a vehicle in the UK.
 It has been compulsory since it was introduced alongside the Road Traffic Act in 1930.

 In order to drive on public roads in the UK, you must at least have third party car insurance in place, which is the minimum level of cover legally required.